d-e-v-s-k/cuttr-js/README.md

 ### Open source license

 If you are creating an open source application under a license compatible with the [GNU GPL license v3](https://www.gnu.org/licenses/gpl-3.0.html), you may use Cuttr under the terms of the GPLv3.

+The credit comments in the JavaScript files should be kept intact (even after combination or minification).

 [Read more about Cuttr's licenses](https://cuttr.kulahs.de/pricing.html).